KnowledgeCaptureAndDiscovery/ods-docker/README.md

 ## 1. Pull recursive
     git clone --recursive https://github.com/KnowledgeCaptureAndDiscovery/ods-docker

+## 2. Pulling the Docker Image

+    docker pull kcapd/ods-enigma

-## 2. Creating the Docker Image
+## 3. (Optional) Creating the Docker Image yourself

 a.
-In the same directory as this readme file run the following:
+If you want to create a custom image from source, then run the following in the same directory as this readme file:

     docker build -f docker/enigma/Dockerfile -t kcapd/ods-enigma .

 b.
 Get the id of the image that was just created for use in the next step:

     > docker images